Mika Zibanejad: New York Rangers

-On 18 July 2016, Zibanejad was traded by the Senators to the New York Rangers (along with a second-round pick in the 2018 NHL Entry Draft) in exchange for Derick Brassard and a seventh-round pick in the 2018 NHL Entry Draft.
+On 18 July 2016, Zibanejad was traded by the Senators to the New York Rangers (along with a second-round pick in the 2018 NHL entry draft) in exchange for Derick Brassard and a seventh-round pick in the 2018 NHL Entry Draft.
 He had one year remaining on his contract before becoming eligible as a restricted free agent whereas Brassard had three left on his.

 On 20 November 2016, during a game against the Florida Panthers, Zibanejad suffered a gruesome injury in overtime when he went hard with his left leg into the boards while trying to get in front of Reilly Smith.
 After the game, which the Rangers eventually lost 3–2 in a shootout, it was announced that he had broken his left fibula and would miss six to eight weeks.
-He returned to the Rangers lineup against the Dallas Stars on 17 January 2017; he scored two goals in the 7–6 Rangers loss.

-On 20 April 2017, Zibanejad scored the overtime winning goal in Game 5 of the 2017 NHL Eastern Conference quarterfinal.
-He met his former team, the Senators, in the Eastern Conference Semi-Finals, in which Ottawa would triumph in six games.
-He scored one goal and recorded four assists against his former team for a total of two goals and seven assists during the 2017 Stanley Cup playoffs.
+He returned to the Rangers lineup against the Dallas Stars on 17 January 2017 after missing 25 games; he scored two goals in the 7–6 Rangers loss.
+The Rangers made the playoffs at the end of the season.
+On 20 April 2017, Zibanejad scored the overtime winning goal in Game 5 of the 2017 NHL Eastern Conference quarterfinal against the Montreal Canadiens.
+After the Rangers eliminated the Canadiens, Zibanejad met his former team, the Senators, in the Eastern Conference Semi-Finals.
+Ottawa would triumph in six games but Zibanejad led his team in scoring during the playoffs, registering nine points in 12 games.

-On 26 July 2017, Zibanejad signed a five-year, $26.75 million contract extension with the Rangers.
+After trading first-line centre Derek Stepan, the Rangers avoided arbitration with Zibanejad, signing him to a five-year, $26.75 million contract extension on 25 July 2017.
+With Stepan's departure, this made Zibanejad the Rangers' new first line centre for the 2017–18 season.
+The Rangers failed to make the playoffs for the first time since 2010, and announced they were rebuilding and proceeded to jettison veteran players while retaining young talent like Zibanejad.
+Zibanejad primarily lined up with Chris Kreider and Pavel Buchnevich, but also saw significant time with Jesper Fast.
+By the end of the season, there were still questions as to whether he was a true first line centre.
+In the following season, Zibanejad was once again played as the Rangers' top centre, lining up between Kreider and Buchnevich.
+However, this was the first year of the Rangers' rebuild and they failed to reach the playoffs again.
+Despite that, Zibanejad broke out, reaching the 30-goal plateau for the first time in his career and led the team in scoring.